cclearpartners/myi-docs/src/guides/deployment.md

 ### Custom Apps

-#### MyInsights+ App
+#### Insights+ App

-Provides an overview to the MyInsights+ administrator.
+Provides an overview to the Insights+ administrator.
 It shows:
 - An overview of all HTML Reports, with useful information like the deployed zip and last modification dates.
 - A list of HTML Reports that are older than 6 months and may require attention.
 - A list of helpful links to several documentation pages.
-- An Import tool for MyInsights+ Layouts
+- An Import tool for Insights+ Layouts

 ### Custom Labels
 - MyInsights_Framework_General_Documentation